thoschu/ch.techstack.npm.letter-count/README.md

 # de.schulte360.npm.letter-count
-This is a calculator which counts the number of (i.a.) letters in a text, useful for your tweets on Twitter, as well as a multitude of other applications.
+This is a calculator which counts the number of letters/characters/lines/words/numbers/wordsigns in a text, useful for your tweets on Twitter, as well as a multitude of other applications.

 Whether it is Snapchat, Twitter, Facebook, Yelp or just a note to co-workers or business officials, the number of actual characters matters.
 What you say may not be as important as how you say it.
 And how many characters you use.